 Faxing has revolutionized office and business communications since its invention in the 1840s.
-Gone are the days where you used fax machines to send documents to another place.
-The basic concepts of fax remain the same, but the technologies that let you send and receive have developed its process.
+Gone are the days when you used fax machines to send documents to another place.
+The basic concepts of fax remain the same, but the technologies that let you send and receive have developed their process.

 But what difference does it make when you use legacy fax machines and internet faxing?
 Should you choose to fax online over the traditional approach?
 Let’s delved into the concepts and find out which one suits your company’s needs.

 Table of Contents